seagreen/hjsonschema/README.md

 However this flexibility came at the price of complicating the code.
 I don't think it was the right tradeoff, especially since situations where you'd want to change what validators make up a `Spec` at runtime seem rare.

 Also, there are many parts of JSON Schema that `hjsonschema` doesn't implement properly (as you can see from the issue tracker).
 I'm hoping that a new JSON Schema library will come along that handles these correctly.
-In the meantime I'm happy to merge working fixes into here.

 # Links